00-00-00-11/ghost-1/README.md

 - [ ] Create user dashboard where users can manage their account.
 - [ ] Figure out how the fuck I am going to deploy all 3 applications at the same time easily.
 Docker?
 Kuberneties?
 Microservices?
 Idk will figure it out when the time comes lmao.
 - [ ] Create a flag to run everything in 'development' rather than production mode so that I do not have to manually change all settings from production to development.
+- [ ] Maybe split requirements for each app up?
+This would be done when I dockerize the applciation.
+Would be nice for it to be modular.
 - [ ] Create a way to spin everything up locally with 1 command, probably going to use docker for this.
+- [ ] Create template overrides for default templates that are used by django-allauth package.
+- [ ] Figure out a better way to use postgres than psycopg2 because I know it is going to be a bitch and a half to deploy.